tatsu-lab/alpaca_eval/README.md

     -f, --fn_metric=FN_METRIC
         Type: Union
         Default: 'pairwise_to_winrate'
         The function or function name in `metrics.py` that will be used to convert preference to metrics.
-The func tion should take a sequence of preferences (0 for draw, 1 for base win, 2 when the model to compare wins) and retu rn a dictionary of metrics and the key by which to sort the leaderboard.
+The function should take a sequence of preferences (0 for draw, 1 for base win, 2 when the model to compare wins) and return a dictionary of metrics and the key by which to sort the leaderboard.
     -s, --sort_by=SORT_BY
         Type: str
         Default: 'win_rate'
         The key by which to sort the leaderboard.
     --is_cache_leaderboard=IS_CACHE_LEADERBOARD
-        Type: Optional
+        Type: Optional[Optional]
         Default: None
         Whether to save the result leaderboard to `precomputed_leaderboard`.
-If None we save only if max_instances .
+If None we save only if max_instances not None.
 A preferred way of adding models to the leaderboard is to set `precomputed_leaderboard` to the previously saved leaderboard at `<output_path>/leaderboard.csv`.
     --max_instances=MAX_INSTANCES
         Type: Optional[Optional]
         Default: None